-For instance if you are a working mom with kids at school, you might want to take break during the weekdays and shift work over the weekends or so.
+For instance, if you are a working mom with kids at school, you might want to take a break during the weekdays and shift work over the weekends or so.

 2- Create a Morning Routine

 As a matter of fact, the earlier you start, the better it is.
-But, considering the late risers who’s greatest benefit is in waking up little later, you can devise a flexible start time.
+But, considering the late risers whose greatest benefit is in waking up a little later, you can devise a flexible start time.

 3- Use a Planner

-There are tens of free apps available, but you might also want to keep an old school notebook to catch up.
+There are tons of free apps available, but you might also want to keep an old-school notebook to catch up.
 Some people better follow a schedule when it’s handwritten, so yes, notebooks are equally effective.

 4- Create a Schedule for Flexible Breaks